ozontech/testo/docs/tutorial.md

 PASS
 ```

-So far, so ordinary.
+So far this is a plain Go test.
 Let's bring in Testo.

 ## Switching to Testo